 Another big part of all work management solutions is task management.
 After all, these are the features you tend to use the most on the daily basis.
 Thus, they have to be comfortable and meet our needs.

 Wrike carries a variety of features to help you in the day-to-day grind.
-You can divide larger tasks into subtasks, add in dependencies, and other important information.
+You can divide larger tasks into subtasks, add Wrike dependencies, and other important information.
 For those managing the same process on several boards, there is an option to create synced copies of tasks.
 This means you will get the same information in two or more places.
+Lacking for more advanced users – Wrike recurring tasks.

 Teamhood carries similar features to both previous tools.
 Here, you will also find the ability to watch a task and get notified of its progress as if the task was assigned to you.
 You can also use bulk actions to update the information on more than one item.
 Making adjustments that much easier and quicker.